doppenhe/doppenhe/README.md

 # Diego Oppenheimer (doppenhe)

 Hi, I'm Diego.
-I build AI companies, back the founders building the next ones, and run the largest community of AI builders in the world.
+I build AI companies, back the founders building the next ones, and help run the largest community of AI builders in the world.
 Before investing I founded and scaled companies, and shipped data products used by hundreds of millions of people.
 Here's what I'm working on:

 🔨 [**AI Tinkerers Fund**](https://aitfund.ai) : Pre-seed fund backing AI/ML founders at the earliest, messiest, most fun stage.